1. Overview

 3. Manually Trusting a Self-Signed Certificate

 Now that we have our self-signed certificate, we’ll need to configure our system to trust it.
-This is handled differently depending on the distribution and application, but the methods used are similar.
+The approach is different depending on the distribution and application, but the methods are similar.

 Both Chrome and Firefox use network security services (NSS) to handle certificate trust.
 The only difference between the two is the path of their database.